whitneyburton/portfolios/students/1706-back/Kali-Borkoski/20170804-kali-borkoski-m1.md

     My objective was to stand under the waterfall and to collect ALL THE WATER.

 However, I quickly discovered that the waterfall is bigger than I am.
-This proved to be frustrating because I have no recourse to exteral collection vessels, and per my objective [read: greed and hubris] I want ALL THE WATER, not just a paltry residual wetness.
+This proved to be frustrating because I have no recourse to exteral collection vessels, and per my objective (read as: greed and hubris) I want ALL THE WATER, not just a paltry residual wetness.
 Because my surface area is relatively modest and most of the waterfall couldn't be contacted let alone absorbed', I've had to adjust my original expectations:

     Given my original two-part objective, I was only able to achieve the first part: I stood under the waterfall.